 The following passage is one of the Course’s best descriptions of the actual moment of healing.
 The lines preceding it have just said that even though sickness is a decision of the mind, we call forth healing not by looking on the mind’s sick decision, but by overlooking it.
 It continues:

-He overlooks mind and body, seeing only the face of Christ shining in front of him, correcting all mistakes and healing all perception.
-Healing is the result of the recognition, by God’s teacher, of who it is that is in need of healing.
+He overlooks the mind and body, seeing only the face of Christ shining in front of him, correcting all mistakes and healing all perception.
+Healing is the result of the recognition by God’s teacher of Who it is that is in need of healing.
 This recognition has no special reference.
 It is true of all things that God created.
 (M-22.4:5-8)

 In other words, healing takes place when we see past everything particular, unique and human about the patient, and see only what “is true of all things that God created,” see before us only the shining light of the universal Christ.